How To Sharpen Tools

 Note: The angle you cut on the block is not the same as the tool’s bevel angle.
 To determine the block angle, turn off the grinder and hold the tool’s bevel flush against the wheel.
 The angle of the tool shaft to the workbench is the angle to cut on the 2×4.

 Most woodworkers rely on sharp chisels and planes for their livelihood.
 A pro-favorite sharpening device is the WorkSharp system.
 It sharpens chisels and plane blades quickly with no mess.
 The best part is that you don’t need any practice to get a razor-sharp edge.
-The WS3000 is available at home centers and online.
+The WS3000 is available online.

 Not all axes have the same blade bevel, so when they’re resharpened it’s important to follow the lines of the original bevel.
 Inspect the ax blade for any chips or nicks.
 If you find some nicks, grind them away.
 Make sure to sharpen the whole edge to preserve the shape of the blade.
 You should also be careful not to burn the edge.

 Keep a bucket of water handy to douse the head after each pass, then dry it off and continue grinding.
 If your blade has only small nicks or irregularities, you can usually file them away with a 10-in. mill bastard file.
 Filing produces very little heat, so you won’t need to worry about ruining the temper of the blade.

 Sharpening a shovel is one of those things most people don’t think to do very often.
 But, once your shovel is sharp, the task of digging almost becomes fun.
 Along with sliding easily through soil, it’ll cut right through stubborn roots and sod.
 In most cases, you’ll only need a file to sharpen a shovel, but if the edge has some chips or deep nicks, use a grinder first to reshape the edge.